 Now that the transition period is over and a new trade deal has been agreed, Brexit might be a smaller influence on the MPC’s thinking.
 That said, the minutes of the committee’s February meeting note that some firms it has spoken to still cite Brexit as one of their top three concerns.

 - Find out more: the trade deals being negotiated and how they’ll affect you

 This article was originally published on 17 September 2020 when the Bank of England announced it was holding the base rate at 0.1% until the next MPC meeting.
-It was last updated on 17 December 2020 as the Bank announced again that it would hold the rate.
+It was last updated on 8 February 2021 after the Bank of England announced again that it would hold the rate.
 Additional reporting by Danielle Richardson.